ncou/injector/README.md

 ### Coding standards

 The code should follow the [Chiron Coding Standard](https://github.com/ncou/coding-standard).
-To use coding standards:
+To run coding standards:

 ```shell
 # detect violations of the defined coding standard.